‘Black Panther’ isn’t just another Marvel movie — it’s a vision of a future led by blackness, MIC.com, November 12, 2017Chaser.

 It was 10 a.m. on a bright spring morning in Johannesburg, and just outside my apartment, the zombie horde was growing restless.
 They shrieked and wailed, clawing at their tattered gray clothes and surging toward the walls around them.
 As they thrashed against concrete and barbed wire, I heard shots ring out.
 There was a guttural yell and then, abruptly, silence.

-By the time I arrived there, Ponte was shorthand in local media and the public imagination for a city transformed—or, depending on who you asked, destroyed—by the warp of history.
+The reality of post-apartheid South Africa, where Ponte City (tallest building in Africa) has regressed to the black meanFinally.
+For three days, the undead had been interrupting my workdays to fight pitched, cacophonous battles with their human nemeses on the movie set of Resident Evil: The Final Chapter 30 floors below my kitchen window.When I had moved into Africa’s tallest apartment building a year earlier, I hadn’t counted on my work as a journalist being interrupted by a zombie apocalypse.
+But in many regards, I had to admit, it made sense.
+For more than four decades, after all, the Ponte City tower, which juts out over downtown Johannesburg like a 54-story toilet-paper tube, has been a vertical warehouse for South Africans’ greatest hopes and worst fears about their cities and themselves.Built at the center of a buzzy, international neighborhood, Ponte began life as a posh address for white residents in the 1970s.
+The building’s unusual architecture—its flats all face a gaping open core—lent it a distinct, if eerie, appeal from the outset.
+But as the fall of apartheid transformed the city center, the building was dragged along with it, morphing into an outsized symbol of the violence and decay that gripped parts of Johannesburg during South Africa’s messy transition to democracy in the 1990s.By the time I arrived there, Ponte was shorthand in local media and the public imagination for a city transformed—or, depending on who you asked, destroyed—by the warp of history.
 Now, it seemed that Hollywood had figured out the logical end point of that metaphor.
 Over the past few years, the building has appeared in several international films (its credits include District 9, Chappie, and a Drake music video, among others), always as a place both desolate and dangerous.
 But Resident Evil, which opened in late January in the U.S., took it a step further.
 It picked Ponte up out of downtown Johannesburg, and dropped it down in the middle of a gutted metropolis at the end of human history.
 The symbolism was hard to miss.

-Far from the fictional, scientifically advanced African nation of Wakanda, the world black people (Africans) create is fittingly found personified in the tragic, perhaps lugubrious tale of Ponte City.
+When white people vacated Johannesburg, blacks in South Africa inherited not just the infrastructure whites built (and left behind), but the beautiful Ponte City tower.Far from the fictional, scientifically advanced African nation of Wakanda, the world black people (Africans) create is fittingly found personified in the tragic, perhaps lugubrious tale of Ponte City.